EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 ## Plugin state management

 There are cases where the plugin should not be active/inactive according to some condition, for example if any mandatory plugin params are missing in the config or the plugin was written for a given type of items in the stream (for Tweets or FaceBook items).
-In this case you can control the state of the plugin using the "enabled" function in the plugin definition.
+In this case you can application the state of the plugin using the "enabled" function in the plugin definition.
 The function should be synchronous and return 'true' to enable or 'false' to disable the plugin.
 Example:

 	plugin.enabled = function() {
 		return !!this.config.get("myMandatoryParameter");